Eiffo/Tables/README.md

-# Tables made in C++
+# Simple project, show the lowest and the highest value, average.
-# In Polish language, becouse program was for my friend.
+# Made in Polish language, becouse program was for my friend.